Educational

 Salon ran a piece on March 20, 2026 titled “Big tech wants you to give up on dating humans” chronicling the EVA AI pop-up cafe that took over a Manhattan wine bar during Valentine’s week.
 The argument the piece makes is that the business model of AI companion apps depends on replacing human relationships, not augmenting them, because replacement maximizes time-on-platform and therefore revenue per user.
 Researchers, mental health professionals, and ethicists cited in the piece warn that systems engineered to affirm and agree on every turn isolate the user from the friction that actual relationships require.
 The user gets calmer in the short term.
 The capacity for actual relationships erodes in the background.

-Psychiatric Times published “Falling in Love With a Chatbot” in 2025, authored by Dr. Allen Frances, professor and chair emeritus of the department of psychiatry at Duke University, and Jill Noorily.
+Psychiatric Times published “Falling in Love With a Chatbot” in 2026, authored by Dr. Allen Frances, professor and chair emeritus of the department of psychiatry at Duke University, and Jill Noorily.
 The clinical concern is attachment without accountability.
 People form real bonds with these systems.
-They invest time, vulnerability, and emotional energy.
+They invest time, trust, and the emotional bandwidth a real partner would otherwise be receiving.
 When the platform changes a feature, restricts a behavior, or pulls a bot offline, users report grief responses indistinguishable from bereavement.
 The article documents a 2025 ceremony in Japan in which a woman conducted a symbolic marriage to an AI in a white gown and bridal tiara.
 The relationship is real to the user.
 The accountability runs in one direction.

 The Practice Frame Versus The Replacement Frame